Andrey Gaponov-Grekhov: Biography

-Andrey V. Gaponov-Grekhov was born on June 7, 1926 into a Moscow family of physicists.
+Andrey V. Gaponov-Grekhov was born on 7 June 1926 into a Moscow family of physicists.
 His parents Maria T. Grekhova and Viktor I. Gaponov met when studying at the Moscow State University.
 Their son received a double surname at birth.
 In the early 1930s, his parents moved to Gorky (now Nizhny Novgorod), where they started doing research on radiophysics.
 Due to the efforts of Maria Grekhova during the World War II, the Physical-Technical Research Institute of the Gorky State University was recreated and the Faculty of Radiophysics as part of the University was founded.
 In the mid-1950s, she established the Radiophysical Research Institute (NIRFI) in Gorky.

 A. V. Gaponov-Grekhov followed his parents' footsteps: after graduating from school, he entered the special faculty of the Gorky Industrial Institute.
 After completing two courses, he transferred to the Faculty of Radiophysics of the Gorky State University, from which he graduated in 1949.
 The same year, he became a PhD student of Academician Aleksandr A. Andronov.
 A. A. Andronov invited him to defend his PhD thesis on the general theory of electromechanical systems.
 A. V. Gaponov-Grekhov was engaged in solving this problem for 6 years and in 1955 defended his PhD thesis on "Electromechanical systems with sliding contacts and dynamic theory of electrical machines" at the Leningrad Polytechnic Institute.
 For these thesis A. V. Gaponov-Grekhov was immediately awarded the degree of a Doctor of Sciences in Physics and Mathematics due to the significance of his work.

 After graduation, he worked as a lecturer at the Gorky Polytechnic Institute (1952-1955), and after receiving his doctorate he worked at Physical-Technical Research Institute of the Gorky State University until 1977, while remaining a professor at the Polytechnic Institute.

-On June 26, 1964, A.V.
-Gaponov-Grekhov became a corresponding member of the USSR Academy of Sciences in the Division of General and Applied Physics, and on November 26, 1968 he became a full member of the Academy.
+On 26 June 1964, A.V.
+Gaponov-Grekhov became a corresponding member of the USSR Academy of Sciences in the Division of General and Applied Physics, and on 26 November 1968 he became a full member of the Academy.
 Since 1966 he worked as a Deputy Director of the NIRFI.
 In 1976, he became the Director of the Institute of Applied Physics of the USSR Academy of Sciences (IAP RAS) and headed it until 2003.
 In 2003-2015, he was a scientific supervisor of the IAP RAS and in the last years of his life, a counsellor of the Russian Academy of Sciences.

-A. V. Gaponov-Grekhov was the editor-in-chief of the journal "Bulletin of the Russian Academy of Sciences: Physics", a member of the editorial boards of the journals "Plasma Physics Reports", "Radiophysics and Quantum Electronics", "Acoustics Physics", JETP, "Technical Physics", and "Optoelectronics, Instrumentation and Data Processing".
+A. V. Gaponov-Grekhov was the editor-in-chief of the journal Bulletin of the Russian Academy of Sciences: Physics, a member of the editorial boards of the journals Plasma Physics Reports, Radiophysics and Quantum Electronics, Acoustical Physics, JETP, Technical Physics, and Optoelectronics, Instrumentation and Data Processing.

-A. V. Gaponov-Grekhov's younger brother is Sergey V. Gaponov (born in 1937), a physicist, a Full Member of the Russian Academy of Sciences.
+A. V. Gaponov-Grekhov's younger brother was Sergey V. Gaponov (1937-2024), also a physicist, a Full Member of the Russian Academy of Sciences.

-A. V. Gaponov-Grekhov died in Nizhny Novgorod on June 2, 2022 at the age of 95.
+A. V. Gaponov-Grekhov died in Nizhny Novgorod on 2 June 2022 at the age of 95.